mxagar/spark_big_data_guide/02_Spark/README.md

 - `--release-label`: EMR version.
 - `--ec2-attributes`: EC2 configuration, including security groups, keys, etc.
 - `--instance-groups`: the definition of the nodes on EC2, i.e., HW & Co.
-- `--auto-termination-policy`: if 3600 seconds idle, the cluster auto-terminates
+- `--auto-termination-policy`: if 3600 seconds idle (1h), the cluster auto-terminates

 An option to getting the command is to store a JSON of a cluster status and use it (not tested).